simplycycling/stan/README.md

 happen would be for the image number to be outputted to a variable, that would be read by cloudformation, rather than having to manually add it to the CF stack.

+As it stands, to run this, Packer would be run with the following command:

+    packer build -var 'aws_access_key=AKIA...' -var 'aws_secret_key=...' example.json